 A banker named Edmund McIlhenny had married Avery’s daughter Mary in 1859 and settled on the island.
 At some point he met a man on the street who gave him some red peppers, claiming he had obtained them in Mexico.
 McIlhenny liked them, and planted some of the seeds to grow his own pepper plants.
 Not long thereafter, though, the Avery and McIlhenny families were forced to move to Texas when their salt operation became a strategic target during the American Civil War.
 Following the war, in 1866, McIlhenny returned to the island.
 Although much had been destroyed during the war, his pepper plants remained intact.
 He decided to experiment with them and see if he could come up with a hot sauce recipe he liked.

 The peppers were a variety of Capsicum frutescens, originally from Panama but cultivated commercially in the Mexican state of Tabasco (and thus referred to as Tabasco peppers).
 McIlhenny eventually came upon a simple formula: pick the peppers at their very peak of redness, then crush them immediately and add Avery Island salt.
 The resulting mash was left to ferment, and after sufficient time had passed, it was blended with vinegar, strained, and bottled.
 McIlhenny originally used cologne bottles because they were the right size and had sprinkler tops that would allow the sauce to be shaken out one drop at a time.
 He called his product Petite Anse Sauce, but when the family complained, he renamed it Tabasco Sauce.
-McIlhenny produced just 350 bottles of his sauce in 1868; today, the company he founded produces half a million bottles each day.
+McIlhenny produced just 350 bottles of his sauce in 1868; today, the company he founded produces three quarters of a million bottles each day.

 Born in the U.S.A.